Bac Van Dang LinkedIn

 Jaemin Shin, Hobin Park, Bac Van Dang, Chang-Wan Kim, and Sung-Jin Kim.
 “Elastomeric microfluidic valve with low, constant opening threshold pressure” RSC adv.
 5, 23239−23245, published 2015

 Current project: Artificial Kidney

-My current research is about finding the new methods for portable artificial kidney using recent microfabrication and membrane techniques.
+My PhD topic is about finding the new methods for portable artificial kidney using recent microfabrication and membrane techniques.

-Several recent filtration techniques such as reverse osmosis and membrane distillation have been testing.
-We also conduct CFD simulation, fabrication (3D printing) and experiments with a focus on the fluidic control for fouling reduction and an effective blood filtration.
+Several recent filtration techniques such as reverse osmosis and membrane distillation had been testing.
+We also conducted CFD simulation, fabrication (3D printing) and experiments with a focus on the fluidic control for fouling reduction and an effective blood filtration.